 - Have not achieved desired results despite medical treatment for hormonal imbalances

 - Desire a flatter chest more consistent with the typical male physique

 - Feel uncomfortable going shirtless due to your appearance

-If you think male breast reduction may be right for you, schedule a consultation to meet with Dr. Lohith Bose here at our Valparaiso office.
+If you think male breast reduction may be right for you, schedule a consultation to meet with Dr. Lohith Bose here at our Tampa office.
 During your consultation, Dr. Bose will discuss your goals and help you determine whether surgery or an alternative treatment option could be right for you.
 If surgery is necessary to reshape the chest, Dr. Bose will conduct a physical exam to ensure you are healthy enough to undergo the procedure.